DelroyGayle/Biblia-Posters-PP5/README.md

     * Django was used as the web framework.
 * [Bootstrap 4](https://getbootstrap.com/docs/4.6/getting-started/introduction/)
 * [ElephantSQL Postgres](https://www.elephantsql.com/)
-    * ElephantSQL was used for the SQL Database setup
+    * ElephantSQL was used for hosting the SQL Database
 * [Cloudinary](https://cloudinary.com/)
     * Cloudinary was used for image management.